The 2018 State of the (Recycling) Union

 SINGLE STREAM SOLUTIONS

-Many companies that recycle plastic in single stream materials recovery facilities (MRFs) complain about the amount of different types of plastics and/or packaging that contain composites of different materials, found in single stream waste.
+Many companies that recycle plastic in single-stream materials recovery facilities (MRFs) complain about the number of different types of plastics and/or packaging that contain composites of different materials, found in single-stream waste.
 To help alleviate this problem, improved legislation is one possible solution, which can only be implemented with the help of our government (I hope they are reading this).